This page includes the 3 sections:

 In this case, the membership fee would be prorated until December 31st.

-8. I am an existing member of IAPA and my organization has just moved and changed its contact information.
+8. I am an existing member of IAPA and my organisation has just moved and changed its contact information.
 Who should I inform?

 If your organisation’s contact details change, you must notify the IAPA Secretariat immediately.
 As a member of IAPA, your company information is displayed online, it is therefore very important that we have your correct details at all times.
 If your company name or website changes while you are a member or a member applicant, we must also be informed immediately.